opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Draft PRs

 Once a PR is opened, it is expected to be reviewed in a timely manner.
 Engineers should proactively check the repositories their teams own, and contribute PR reviews before starting entirely new work.
 Teams should set aggressive targets for PR review timeliness.
-Ideally a PR owner should receive the first feedback to a PR within 1 business day.
+Ideally a PR author should receive the first feedback to a PR within 1 business day.

-Because reviews can take a considerable amount of time, and because engineers are notified when PRs are opened, PR owners should be considerate when opening PRs.
+Because reviews can take a considerable amount of time, and because engineers are notified when PRs are opened, PR authors should be considerate when opening PRs.
 PRs should only be opened when they really are ready for review.
 In practice, this mean:
 - PR Description is complete
 - Changeset is complete
 - Tests are present